yuvalpinter/m3gm/README.md

 # M3GM

-**October 27: all model code is here, documented, and validated.
-Bonus content to appear soon.**
+**October 29: all model code is here, documented, and validated.
+Bonus content is here.
+All done!**

 This repository contains code for *Max-Margin Markov Graph Models (M3GMs)* as described in the [paper](http://www.aclweb.org/anthology/D18-1201): `Predicting Semantic Relations using Global Graph Properties`.